Actemra PFP AI (Tocilizumab)

 Primary Uses

-Actemra is used to treat active moderate to severe rheumatoid arthritis (RA) and giant cell arteritis (GCA) in adults.
-It’s also used for active moderate to severe polyarticular juvenile idiopathic arthritis (pJIA) in children over 2 years old and active systemic juvenile idiopathic arthritis (sJIA) in children and adolescents aged 1 year and over.
+It is primarily used to treat active moderate to severe rheumatoid arthritis (RA) and giant cell arteritis (GCA) in adults, as well as active moderate to severe polyarticular juvenile idiopathic arthritis (pJIA) in children over 2 years old and active systemic juvenile idiopathic arthritis (sJIA) in children and adolescents aged 1 year and older.

 How It Works